On-ramps and Lanes on the Racial Justice Freeway

-Not long ago, I was asked to be part of a panel.
-My role was to talk about white anti-racism.
-When it was my turn to speak, I used an analogy of “on-ramps” to racial justice, and I suggested that what we have is akin to a racial justice freeway.
-Part of the message was how much I appreciate that although many of us are moving in different lanes, we are headed in a similar direction.
-The point I tried to make is that we need as many people as possible on this path, doing whatever we can within our local context.
+Once, while contributing to a panel on white anti-racism, I spoke of how much I appreciate that although many of us are engaging in different activities, we are headed in a similar direction.
+My point was that we need as many people as possible to do whatever we can within our local context.
 Conservative, progressive, radical, and moderate.
 We can all make a difference in our community; everyone has some role to play.
-We are all essential to the struggle, since every person has a local context to influence.
+We are all essential to the struggle.

-My primary motivation in exploring this analogy of the racial justice freeway, with its various lanes of traffic, is to lend support to others on this journey, especially those who are newly joining the effort.
-I very much want us to appreciate each other’s efforts more than we currently tend to demonstrate.
-As the appreciation for one another can often seem in short supply (both among white anti-racist people as well as within other social justice communities), this lays out some guidance that white folks engaged in anti-racism efforts might follow in order to avoid creating unnecessary traffic jams and accidents on the journey toward a collective liberation that will benefit people of all backgrounds.
+My primary motivation in exploring the analogy of the “racial justice freeway,” with its various lanes of traffic, is to encourage everyone who contributes to anti-racism to appreciate one other’s efforts.
+As that appreciation can often seem in short supply, this analogy offers guidance to help white folks engaged in anti-racism avoid creating traffic jams and accidents on the journey toward a collective liberation.
 (Note: This analogy focuses on white anti-racist lanes.
 I leave it to people of color to define their own lanes and expand the analogy in ways that makes sense for them.)

 Let’s start by defining the terms: